cchaglund/visreg-test/README.md

 ## Release notes

-**Docker image name is now based on the root directory name of the project, and can also be configured in the [module configuration](#optional-configuration) (to avoid conflicts when running multiple projects in parallel) in v6.2.0**
+**v6.2.1: To avoid conflicts when running multiple projects in parallel, the docker image name will now be determined in the following order: configurable in the [module configuration](#optional-configuration) ("dockerImageName"), else the name attribute of the package.json file in the project, else finally the directory name.**

 **History of previously run tests are stored in local storage, and introducing X-ray mode in 6.1.0!**